macthecadillac/Interacting-Fermions/README.md

 ## Dependencies

-This library depends on numpy and scipy.
+This code depends on numpy and scipy.

 ## Setting up